aqilmarwan/auralink/README.md

 ## Usage Guide

-1. Open the app and upload/register a video.
+1. Open the app and upload a video.
 2. Open the chat for a file and ask a question or request an action.
 3. For generation tasks (PDF/PPT), the assistant will reply with a link like: